Ab initio uncertainty quantification in scattering analysis of microscopy: Simulated studies

 Performing model selection with one-step-ahead predictive error requires sequentially predicting intensities on $n-n_0$ time frames, which is time-consuming.
 Instead, we can compute AIC based on the maximum marginal likelihood value.
 A model with a smaller AIC is preferred as it indicates a smaller prediction error.
 In Table \ref{tab:AIC}, we show AIC by different models in each column.
 We notice that the AIC of the three models is almost identical when the underlying dynamics follow a BM, as FBM and OU approximate BM with the estimated parameter.
 The BM is preferred when AIC is similar, as it has a smaller number of parameters.
 Similar to the findings in Fig. \ref{fig:RMSE_model_selection}, we found that the correct model has the smallest AIC, corresponding to the best fit, for FBM and OU.
-Hence, all true models are correctly selected by these two model selection criteria.
+Hence, all true models are correctly selected by the model selection criterion.
+Automated model selection is not well-studied in scattering analysis of microscopy videos.
+Therefore, improving the robustness of the methods in complex experimental conditions is of great interest in practice.